CakeML/cakeml/basis/README.md

 Proof about the command-line module of the CakeML standard basis library.

 [IntProgScript.sml](IntProgScript.sml):
-Module about the built-in integer tyoe.
+Module about the built-in integer type.
 Note that CakeML uses arbitrary precision integers (the mathematical intergers).

 [ListProgScript.sml](ListProgScript.sml):